Obstructive sleep apnea

 Anyone can develop obstructive sleep apnea.
 However, certain factors put you at increased risk, including:

-- Male sex.
-In general, men are 2 to 3 times more likely as premenopausal women to have obstructive sleep apnea.
+• Male sex.
+In general, men are 2 to 3 times more likely than premenopausal women to have obstructive sleep apnea.
 However, the risk of obstructive sleep apnea increases in women after menopause.

 Complications